 After a bit of a rough show Friday night, we showed up early in the day Saturday to regroup and figure out how to make things go a lot smoother.
 We did end up catching some heat from our superiors about the hiccups we had the previous night but that was kind of expected.

-Up next was The Missing Letters, an up and coming rock band from the Midwest.
-The set up was a great change of pace with more original stage set up from the previous act.
+Up next was The Missing Letters, an up-and-coming rock band from the Midwest.
+The setup was a great change of pace with a more original stage set up from the previous act.
 The band consisted of two guitarists, a bassist, and a drummer.
 Their set was full of loud hard rock but they were able to keep their guitar amps at a reasonable stage level which helped us out a ton when mixing the monitor wedges and PA.
 We were able to avoid feedback from the wedges since we didn’t have to push the volume and we were able to get a decent mix through the PA.

 Our last performance was from Attic Wolves, an alternative folk band from Kansas City, Missouri.
 These guys had all sorts of acoustic instruments ranging from the mandolin, banjo, electric upright bass, and an accordion.
-The band consists of a drummer, a bassist, a mandolin player/singer/songwriter, a guitarist/singer/songwriter, anda banjo player.
+The band consists of a drummer, a bassist, a mandolin player/singer/songwriter, a guitarist/singer/songwriter, and a banjo player.
 These guys were phenomenal.
 Very quick to get set up and get started.
-Once they were on there way they sounded awesome.
-A lot of three part harmony and great folk and blue grass vibes.
-The audience loved them so much we even allowed a three song encore!
+Once they were on their way they sounded awesome.
+A lot of three-part harmony and great folk and bluegrass vibes.
+The audience loved them so much we even allowed a three-song encore!

 It was a great night and a very successful day.
 Rachel and I were ecstatic at how well the day went.
 We couldn’t have imagined it going any better.
 We definitely learned a handful of lessons from this gig with a lot of ups and a few downs but after all is said and done it was a wonderful experience.